wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 * Added alternative shortcode [cscf-contact-form] for use when conflicts could occur.
 * Updated the documentation.
 * Recaptcha form now responds to language changes
-* Fixed the recaptcha form which google screwed up by putting a privacy link in.
-Link has been hidden via a stylesheet.
-Note: this stylesheet is not loaded if you untick 'Use the plugin default stylesheet'.
 * Updated pot file to reflect new name space
 * Changed name space from cff to cscf
 * Settings screen: recaptcha theme and key inputs are immediately enabled/disabled as the 'Use reCAPTCHA' box is clicked.